Beginning, intermediate, and advanced guitar lessons

 Regardless of your interests, if you’re starting as a beginner there are certain fundamentals I will cover with you to set a solid foundation for your journey with the instrument.
 These include basic concepts of rhythm, harmony, and melody.
 You will learn all basic strum patterns, finger picking patterns, chords, chord progressions, scales, note and tablature reading.
 I will take most beginners through my All Things Guitar Method Book to develop these skills.
 I will also give you handouts or email pdfs for many concepts.
 There are other books/materials I may ask you to purchase.
 Let’s talk to decide what materials will be best for you.

-Austin is available to teach and mentor anywhere in the world through Facetime or Skype.
+Austin is available to teach and mentor anywhere in the world with lessons on Zoom or other platforms.
 He shows students concepts in person through video-link and then shares written material to students as a PDF when applicable.
-Musical examples can also be shared as mp3s for the student to continue learning after lessons are finished.
+Musical examples can also be shared as mp3s or video for the student to continue learning after lessons are finished.
 Contact Austin to discuss what topics you’re interested in covering.

 For regular scheduled instruction, in person lessons usually consist of four private lessons (1/2 hour or hour) per month.
 There will be an occasional Master Class scheduled (usually before a recital) that will count for the lesson that week.
 Lessons are scheduled by the month.
 Advance payment reserves the day and time of your lessons.